wolfpld/tracy/README.md

 #### Initial client setup

-Add source files from `tracy/client` and `tracy/common` to your project.
+Copy files from `tracy/client` and `tracy/common` to your project.
+Add `tracy/TracyClient.cpp` to source files list.
 That's all.
 Tracy is now integrated into your application.

 #### Marking zones